Public Support for Nature

 Since February 1971, the Wednesday Morning Birdwalks have met at the National Museums of Kenya in Nairobi at 8:45 am, shared transport, and visited the green spaces of the city.
 The Sunday Birdwatch on the third Sunday each month was added a few years later.
 Started by Fleur Ng’weno as a volunteer, the birdwalks are now a part of the Nature Kenya calendar.

-Fleur still leads most of the walks, with help over the years from June Dirks, Pat Wootton, Nina Mudida, Damaris Rotich, Dorrie Brass, Shailesh Patel and currently from Peter Mureithi, Charles Mwangi, Norman Kiboi and Martin Omaya.
+Fleur still leads most of the walks, with help over the years from June Dirks, Pat Wootton, Nina Mudida, Damaris Rotich, Dorrie Brass, Shailesh Patel and currently from Richard Kipng'eno and Peter Mureithi.
 Birds seen and heard are recorded by other volunteers, and the information entered on Kenya Bird Map [FN3] and other databases.

 The birdwalks are a membership benefit for Nature Kenya members, who take part free of charge.
 Participants help one another by finding the birds, sharing transport and books, keeping lists, and taking photos for detailed identification.
-Thanks to Peter Usher for generously sharing his many photos!
+Thanks to Peter Usher, Lorenzo Barelli, Pete Steward and others for generously sharing their many photos!